GoTeamEpsilon/desktop.yml/README.md

 ![IMG](./screens.gif)

-#### System (version 1 *beta*, [Antikythera](https://en.wikipedia.org/wiki/Antikythera_mechanism))  is a _desktop framework_ that equips various kinds of computer users with exceptional software and curated resources.
+#### System (version 1 *beta*, codename: [Antikythera](https://en.wikipedia.org/wiki/Antikythera_mechanism))  is a _desktop framework_ that equips various kinds of computer users with exceptional software and curated resources.
 Each persona has their own install script under `./src/persona_installers` for inspection, however, detailed information on the contents will be provided below.

 ## General Persona
 ...todo...